gilescope/cargo-service-message/README.md

 For compiles it will add in cargo-timings.html to the artifacts.
 I can't configure the report tab to display it for you - but on the plus side you can do that from the root project for all projects in the instance.

 TODO:
-   * Statistics seem to graph fine on the build results / parameters page, but not on the stats graphs page so something's not quite right with them...
    * Coverage
    * Refactor code to not be one large function :-)